 "The Devil in the Dark" is universally praised by Star Trek enthusiasts everywhere as being one of the program's finest hours.
 It originally aired on this day back in 1967, and its central theme explored the misunderstanding between the human race and the Horta, a hulking specimen wrecking havoc with a mining colony responsible for killing its young.

-On this day in 1968, Doctor Who aired "The Web of Fear, Part 6."
-This served as the twenty-eighth episode of the show's fifth season, and here's the plot summary as provided by IMDB.com:
+On this day in 1968 (in the U.S.), Doctor Who aired "The Web of Fear: Part 6."
+Officially, this served as the twenty-eighth episode of the show's fifth season, and here's the plot summary as provided by IMDB.com:

 "The Doctor and his friends are held prisoner by the Intelligence and their only hope lies with Jamie, Arnold and a reprogrammed Yeti."